 It has been one of the more popular songs for musicians to cover from the book, showcasing a wide range of styles.
-Still, the core of the song does seem to have a carnivalesque old-time feel to it.
+Still, the core of the song across versions does seem to be a carnivalesque old-time feel.

 songs down to make them more relatable and adaptable.
 I feel like "Do We?
 We Do" is very much a good example of that.
 It's not that there is not any cleverness to it, but many of the lines are very straightforward, almost cliched phrases: "take the low road," "lock the door and throw away the key," "wallow in the mire."
 They help make a very relatable song about how tough life can be.
 I mean, what could be a more common message in a song then that?

 "Do We?
-We Do" is a really well-written song, and embodies a lot of what Beck was trying to do with Song Reader.
+We Do" is a sharp song, and embodies a lot of what Beck was trying to do with Song Reader